Femoral fracture: Treatment

 A 2015 Cochrane review (updated in 2022) found that available evidence for treatment options of distal femur fractures is insufficient to inform clinical practice and that there is a priority for a high-quality trial to be undertaken.
 Open fractures must undergo urgent surgery to clean and repair them, but closed fractures can be maintained until the patient is stable and ready for surgery.

 Skeletal traction

 Available evidence suggests that treatment depends on the part of the femur that is fractured.
 Traction may be useful for femoral shaft fractures because it counteracts the force of the muscle pulling the two separated parts together, and thus may decrease bleeding and pain.
 Traction should not be used in femoral neck fractures or when there is any other trauma to the leg or pelvis.
 It is typically only a temporary measure used before surgery.
-It only considered definitive treatment for patients with significant comorbidities that contraindicate surgical management.
+It is only considered definitive treatment for patients with significant comorbidities that contraindicate surgical management.